ahoqueali/ahoqueali.github.io/_posts/2026-07-12-building-ai-ready-data-architecture-with-ontology-sematics-and-data-models.md

 author: A. Hoque Ali
 ---

-Here’s your content transformed into clean, structured **Markdown**, while keeping the meaning sharp and enterprise‑ready.

----

 # Making Enterprise Data AI‑Ready with a Three‑Layer Architecture

 I’ve been exploring a practical approach for making enterprise data truly **AI‑ready** — by structuring it into three distinct layers that give AI the context it needs to *reason*, not just *query*.